 What about in skyways or other public indoor areas?

-The requirements will not apply to skyways or other places where people might congregate to eat takeout, provided those are separate from the businesses preparing the food and drinks.
+The requirements do not apply to skyways or other places where people might congregate to eat takeout, provided those are separate from the businesses preparing the food and drinks.
 They do not apply to grocery stores, convenience stores and other places where people typically buy food to take elsewhere.

 Why aren't other locations where people gather included?